Consumer Medicine Information

 colchicine, used for gout

-lomitapide, a drug used to treat a serious and rare genetic cholesterol condition
+lomitapide, used to treat a serious and rare genetic cholesterol condition

 Your doctor and pharmacist have more information on medicines to be careful with or